-Either click on 'Edit' against an existing Contact or click on 'New Contact' button on the top right.
-Assign the user portal login details at the bottom of the screen and ensure 'Grant Automatic Portal Access' button is selected.
+Either click on 'Edit' against an existing Contact or click on the 'New Contact' button on the top right.
+Assign the user portal login details at the bottom of the screen and ensure the 'Grant Automatic Portal Access' button is selected.

 Enable Payments in Client Portal

 Ensure Enable Portal? the checkbox is enabled.

 At the bottom of the ' General' tab, under the 'Client Portal' section, specify what bank account to receive portal payments in.

 Users can also achieve this at the Client-level.
 Click on Clients>Clients & Matters>[client name]>General tab.